New from Active: Check out our latest products here

 What is Crocs Croslite Material?

 Their trademark clogs as well as many of their other shoes are made of Croslite material.
 A type of closed-cell resin, it is not rubber nor plastic, despite how it feels.
 Not only is it able to absorb impacts, but it also offers maximum cushioning.
-That’s not all, the material is also resistant against fungal and bacterial growth.
+That’s not all, the material is also resistant to fungal and bacterial growth.
 Non-toxic, the material does not contain any latex.

 LiteRide

 Recently, the company came out with a new material that’s even comfier than their original material.
 To give you a better idea, it’s 25% lighter and 40% softer.
 Despite that, it offers the same amount of shock absorption and support.
-Aside from being used for clogs, it’s also used for platform sandals, sneakers, and flip flops.
+Aside from being used for clogs, it’s also used for platform sandals, sneakers, and flip-flops.

 Crocs don’t have to be washed all that often.
 With that said, it’s a good idea to give them a clean every once in a while, especially if you’ve been walking around in the mud.
-Of course, you’ll also want to wash them if they have a noticeable odor.
-Anyway, here’s how to do it safely without ruining them:

-Cleaning Your Crocs with Water and Detergent
+Cleaning Crocs with Water and Detergent

-The first thing that you want to do is wet your Crocs.
-You can do this by filling a container or sink with water.
-Make sure that you use cold water and not hot water as the latter can cause the resin material to shrink, which can affect its fit.
-You can also hold the Crocs under running water—that will help to remove any dirt and debris from the surface.
+Make sure that you use cold or warm water and not hot water as the latter can cause the resin material to shrink, which can affect its fit.
+You can also hold the Crocs under running water—that will help to remove any loose dirt and debris from the surface.

 Gently scrub the Crocs with a soft brush for a couple of minutes, paying attention to the soiled areas.
 From there, you want to let them soak in the soapy mixture.
 You can also soak and scrub at the same time.

-When you’re done scrubbing and soaking, rinse the Crocs with water from the tap.
-Rinse off all the soap before drying them completely with a towel.
-Or if you’re not in a rush, you can just let them air dry.
-Avoid leaving them out in the sun as the UV rays and heat can compromise the Croslite material.
+Or if you’re not in a rush, you can just let them air dry completely.
+Avoid leaving them out in direct sunlight as the UV rays and heat can compromise the Croslite material.

-Basically, all you have to do is put them in the washer.
+All you have to do is put them in the washer.
 To balance the weight, add a few towels—that way, they won’t get thrown around as much while the cycling is running.
-Next, you’ll want to add a scoop of ACTIVE detergent.
-After all, plain water won’t be enough to remove the grime.
-Like we said earlier, you can also add bleach if you feel that it’s necessary.

 Start the cycle on gentle and let it run.
 Remove the clogs afterward and allow them to air dry in a well-ventilated area.
 Once again, do not expose them to sunlight and do not run them through the dryer (unless you want to buy a new pair).

-How to Wash Crocs Liners
+How to Clean Fuzzy Crocs

 Yes, their liners are machine washable.
 Start by unsnapping them from the base of each shoe.
 You’ll have to pull up gently at the back to detach them from the clog.
-From there, you’ll want put them in a mesh laundry bag.
-Not only will it keep them together (i.e. they won’t be thrown around), but it’ll also protect them against friction.
+From there, you’ll want to put them in a mesh laundry bag.

-Note: You can wash Crocs liners with other garments such as socks, shirts, tanks, etc. In fact, it’s highly recommended that you do so.
+Note: You can wash Crocs liners with other garments such as socks, shirts, tanks, etc.

-As usual, add a scoop of ACTIVE detergent.
+As usual, add a scoop of ACTIVE Detergent.
 Proceed to wash the liners with a cold water cycle on delicate.
 Take them out of the washing machine afterward and place them on a flat surface to air dry.
 Avoid the clothes dryer as the heat can cause them to dry.

 When they’re fully dry, you can snap the liners back into the Crocs.